Variational Learning for Unsupervised Knowledge Grounded Dialogs: Introduction

-{\bf Contributions: } In this paper we describe our approach called VRAG or Variational Retrieval-Augmented Generation\footnote{All associated source code with this paper will be open-sourced and released on Github} which allows us to extend variational optimization to cases where documents are retrieved from large document collections.
+{\bf Contributions:} In this paper we describe our approach called VRAG or Variational Retrieval-Augmented Generation\footnote{We provide the code and the supplementary material at \url{https://github.com/mayank31398/VRAG} and \url{https://arxiv.org/abs/2112.00653} respectively.} which allows us to extend variational optimization to cases where documents are retrieved from large document collections.
+Instead of pre-retrieving a small set of documents to facilitate variational training, we retrieve documents from the entire collection but perform a summation over the top-k retrieved documents from the posterior distribution as well as the prior distribution to approximate the variational objective (Figure \ref{fig:VRAG}).
+Top-k retrieval can be performed efficiently using an index for nearest neighbor search such as Faiss \cite{JDH17}, and we find that this simple trick performs significantly better than other approaches.
 We present experiments on three, publicly available, conversational QA datasets and we show that variational training helps build better knowledge grounded dialog systems.
-Our experiments show that, not only does VRAG perform better on the end-task, it also learns better document-priors.
-To the best of our knowledge, we are the first to apply variational training for open-scale unsupervised knowledge grounded dialog systems.
+Our experiments show that not only does VRAG perform better on the end-task, it also learns a better retriever.
+To the best of our knowledge, we are the first to apply variational training for open-scale unsupervised knowledge grounded dialog systems.\footnote{Concurrently, \cite{paranjape2022hindsight} also use variational training with RAG to generate responses}